0 In Italy/ One-Year Adventure/ Southern Italy

 Location, Location, Location

 Amalfi itself is a small commune and is a quick train stop from Salerno.
 You can even take a ferry from Salerno to reach Amalfi and Positano.
-They run almost every hour and is a great change if you don’t want to take the train or bus.
+They run almost every hour and are a great change if you don’t want to take the train or bus.
+Here’s a great recommendation for a restaurant in Ravello on the Amalfi Coast if you happen to go.

 Excellent Timing on our Part